 Bachelor of Science in Technology Major in Engineering Technology (Minimum required: 135 semester hours)

-- 1. General Education Core Curriculum requirements must be met.
-See University College section of catalog. - 2.
-The College of Science requires a minimum of 9 hours of Writing Intensive courses. - 3.
+- 1. The College of Science requires a minimum of 9 hours of Writing Intensive courses. - 2.
 A total of 40 advanced hours is required to graduate.
 An advanced course is one that is numbered above 3000 and below 5000.